tang-isab/social-media-emotions/README.md

 | BERT                  | 0.97     | 0.92     | 0.91     | 0.93      |

 ## Acknowledgements
-Course project for CSE 404 2024 at Michigan State University.
+Course project for CSE 404 2024 at Michigan State University with John Lee, Bea Lu, Holly Sederlund, and Gabriella Stickney.